Updates

 Opus Clip’s job is clean and specific: give it a long video, it gives you short ones.
 Upload a YouTube URL, a Zoom recording, a podcast MP4, or a local video file.
 The platform’s ClipAnything AI — a multimodal model that analyzes visual elements, audio, and emotional content simultaneously — transcribes the entire recording, identifies thematic shifts, detects active speakers, predicts engagement potential, and extracts 10 to 25 clips.
 Each clip arrives trimmed to 30–90 seconds, reformatted for vertical viewing, and captioned.
 You review, export, and post.

-Opus Clip doesn’t write scripts, generate avatars, produce footage from prompts, or create anything new.
-It takes what you made and makes more of it.
-Founded in 2022, the company has grown to serve over 10 million creators and brands who have generated more than 172 million clips accumulating 57 billion views.
 The March 2025 SoftBank Vision Fund 2 investment at a $215 million valuation confirms a platform that isn’t going anywhere.
-And the 4.0/5 Trustpilot score across 302 reviews — compared to 1.6 stars for Pika and 2.9 stars for InVideo AI in this review series — reflects a company that has built a more operationally competent product than either competitor.
+The 4.0/5 Trustpilot score across 333 reviews (April 2026) — compared to 1.6 stars for Pika and 2.9 stars for InVideo AI in this review series — reflects a company with a more operationally competent product than either competitor.

 The honest qualifier: Opus Clip is worth nothing if you don’t already produce long-form video.
 If your content workflow doesn’t include recordings longer than about 15 minutes, this tool has no raw material.
-Everything below is written for creators who do.

 Where It Fits